-Before the installers leave, make sure burners burn, the oven bakes and broils, the fridge cools, the icemaker makes ice, etc. Check carefully for water leaks.
+Before the installers leave, make sure burners burn, the oven bakes and broils, the fridge cools, the icemaker makes cubes, etc. Check carefully for water leaks.
 If you notice a problem after the store’s installers leave, inform the store as soon as possible—and push it to provide a replacement unit, rather than forcing you to seek repairs under the manufacturer’s warranty.

-Check that washing machines are level.
+Check that clothes washers are level.

-Leveling a washer is one detail some delivery personnel don’t bother to do well.
+Leveling a washer is one detail some delivery personnel don’t do well.
 An improperly leveled clothes washer can have a shorter operating life and, worse, cause a flood if the unit pulls too far away from the water supply or drainage hoses.
 The best way to check is to throw in a blanket or a few towels to create a slightly unbalanced load.
-Start the washer, letting it fill about halfway with water to get the load wet, and then switch it to its spin cycle.
+Start the washer, letting it fill about halfway with water to get the load wet; then switch it to its spin cycle.
 If it does a two-step across the floor, it needs releveling.

 Check gas appliances for leaks.